 As we previously mentioned, we constructed this pool in as little as 10 weeks.
 That’s lightning fast in the pool world.
 To provide some insight into the complexity of this construction process we will outline some of the details below.

 We absolutely love the raised pool edge of the Saint Albans job.
 It is truly beautiful to see a pool elevated above the pool deck because it adds an extra layer of complexity.
 This gorgeous tile line wraps around the entire pool and adds an additional layer of detail that most pools don’t.

 In order to create this gorgeous feature, we needed to add a lot more Steel and Shotcrete to reinforce the raised beam.
 Water is a very heavy substance when contained in large volumes!
 In order to store the water safely and protect the pool shell, it was imperative to add additional material.

 Another hidden element of this raised pool edge is the double-sided coping.
 All pool coping is comprised of either poured concrete or natural travertine.
 These coping panels (often 24″ long) come in varying degrees of edging.
 Some are smooth and others are jagged and straight.
 We selected a Double Bull-nosed Coping which essentially means its honed and textured on both sides.
 For more information on this topic, we suggest visiting our vendor’s (QDI) website for a complete list of colors, shapes, and sizes of pool coping.

-Selecting Our Materials
+Selecting Our Pool Building Materials